Top Tips for Recovery and Activities After Tummy Tuck Surgery with Dr Craig

 It is important to remember that a tummy tuck takes time to produce a result.
 It can take months or even up to a year for your body to fully recover and adapt to its new improved figure.
 There will be scarring, however, this will fade over time as you heal.
 The incision scars are made as low as possible and hidden within underwear where possible.

 Don’t overexert yourself after the Tummy Tuck procedure

 Spend at least a few days relaxing at home after your tummy tuck.
 You can take a short walk after a few days and light exercise after a few weeks.
 The more you are active, the more prompt the recovery.
-Staying active will not only help to reduce swelling and minimize the risk of blood clots but it will make you feel better too.
+Staying active will help to reduce swelling, minimize the risk of blood clots and make you feel better too.

 Don’t be too hard on yourself